 Check out my resume!

-I'm currently a senior at Northeastern University in Boston, MA, where I built my major specifically to pursue a career in UX in healthcare.
-My courses have been a combination of design, computer science, and healthcare related electives.
+I graduated from Northeastern University in Boston, MA, in 2019, where I built my major specifically to pursue a career in healthcare UX.
+My courses were a combination of design, computer science, and healthcare related electives.
+I graduated Magna Cum Laude, with University Honors Program Distinction, and as a member of Northeastern's Huntington 100.

 Outside of work, I enjoy cliche activities such as traveling, cooking, and painting.
 I spent the summer of 2017 in South America (despite not speaking any Spanish).
 I got to explore Ecuador, Chile, Peru, and Argentina.
 Highlights were swimming with Sea Turtles in Galapagos and fainting at the summit of the Rainbow Mountain (17,000 ft!).

-As much as I love my career, my secret ambition is to open a bookstore-by-day, restaurant-by-night establishment where I can curl up in a cozy chair and read all day while somebody brings me snacks.
-I also have a cat named Atticus Finch who is aggressively trying to step on my keyboard as I type this.
+As much as I love my career, I frequently imagine running off to Italy to learn how to make pasta from an Italian grandmother.
+I also have a cat named Atticus who is aggressively trying to step on my keyboard as I type this.